Try Cost Kits Free →

 Frequently Asked Questions

 Q: What if my EOB and medical bill amounts don't match?
 A: This is common and often indicates a billing error.
 Use your EOB as the authority – it shows what you should actually pay based on your insurance benefits.
+Contact the provider's billing department to resolve discrepancies.

 Q: What does "patient responsibility $0" mean?
 A: This means your insurance covered the full allowed amount for that service.
 You shouldn't receive a bill from the provider for that specific service.
+If you do, contact the provider immediately.

 Take Control of Your Healthcare Costs